anycable/docs.anycable.io/docs/pro/install.md

 Currently, you also need to specify the version as well: `HEROKU_ANYCABLE_GO_VERSION=1.3.0`.

 Make sure you're not using cached `anycable-go` binary by purging the Heroku cache: `heroku builds:cache:purge -a <your-app-name>`.
+See [documentation](https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache) for more details.

 ### Using Docker images